Dancing with the Stars Vietnam: Season 7: 2016

 Trang Pháp, S.T Sơn Thạch, Jennifer Phạm will participate.

 Season 8: 2024

-On August 2024, VTV announced the return of Bước nhảy hoàn vũ after a 8-year hiatus.
+In August 2024, VTV announced the return of Bước nhảy hoàn vũ after an 8-year hiatus.
 This season will be the first time featuring Korean contestants alongside Vietnamese contestants and Bulgarian dancers.

 In addition, this season features an "alternative celebrity" rule: At any stage of the season, if a celebrity is deemed unable to continue due to health problems, they will walk away from the season and an alternate celebrity will stand in their place to continue the competition.